Enter study data manually

 If there is an analysis or study for which you would like to remove the Risk of Bias assessment, there are two ways to do this.

-If you do not want a Risk of Bias assessment to publish for a full Analysis, you can uncheck the "Show Risk of Bias table" for that Analysis.
+1. If you do not want a Risk of Bias assessment to publish for a full analysis, you can uncheck the 'Show risk of bias table' for that specific analysis.
+To do so, go to the analysis, select 'Edit analysis' and go to the 'Options' tab.